fjames86/ntlm/README.md

 # NTLM

-NTLM is a library for handling the NTLM authentication protocol, commonly used by Microsoft Windows platforms.
+This is a library for handling the NTLM authentication protocol, commonly used by Microsoft Windows platforms.

 Documentation for the protocol can be found here http://msdn.microsoft.com/en-us/library/cc236621.aspx